awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 Though AWS PV drivers are not used in the Nitro system, you should still upgrade them if you are on previous versions of either Citrix PV or AWS PV\.
 The latest AWS PV drivers resolve bugs in previous versions of the drivers that may appear while you are on a Nitro system, or if you need to migrate back to a Xen\-based instance\.
 As a best practice, we recommend always updating to the latest drivers for Windows instances on AWS\.

 Use the following procedure to perform an in\-place upgrade of AWS PV drivers, or to upgrade from Citrix PV drivers to AWS PV drivers on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019\.
-For more information, see [Upgrading PV Drivers on Your Windows Instances](Upgrading_PV_drivers.md)\.
+For more information, see [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md)\.

-To upgrade a Domain Controller, see [Upgrade a Domain Controller \(AWS PV Upgrade\)](Upgrading_PV_drivers.md#aws-pv-upgrade-dc)\.
+To upgrade a Domain Controller, see [Upgrade a domain controller \(AWS PV upgrade\)](Upgrading_PV_drivers.md#aws-pv-upgrade-dc)\.

 **To perform an upgrade of or to AWS PV drivers**